 So if you are noticing any signs of gingivitis such as bleeding gums or a buildup of plaque, it’s important to schedule your next dental appointment as soon as possible.

-If you are in or around the Powder Springs, GA area, then please contact our office at Shining Smiles Family Dentistry to schedule your appointment with Dr. Shaila Mohip.
+If you are in or around the Marietta, GA area, then please contact our office at Shining Smiles Family Dentistry to schedule your appointment with Dr. Shaila Mohip.

 Stage 2: Periodontitis

-Once you move into the second stage of periodontal disease (known as periodontitis), the damage that has occured to your teeth and gums thus far cannot be reversed.
+Once you move into the second stage of periodontal disease (known as periodontitis), the damage that has occurred to your teeth and gums thus far cannot be reversed.